-Always disconnect the battery before servicing high current b fuses.
+Always disconnect the battery before servicing high current fuses.

-Always replace the cover to the power distribution box before reconnecting the battery or refilling fluid reservoirs
+To reduce risk of electrical shock, always replace the cover to the Power Distribution Box before reconnecting the battery or refilling fluid reservoirs.

-If the battery has been disconnected and reconnected, refer to the Battery section of the Maintenance and specifications chapter.
+If the battery has been disconnected and reconnected, refer to the Battery section of the Maintenance and Specifications chapter.